 The call for independence rang loudly inside my heart once again.

 My lowest point was Christmas Day 2018.
 I was alone in my Dubai apartment.

 No family, no friends, no gifts.
 No celebrations.

-It was another working day like any other.
+It was another day like any other.
 Instagram showed me my friends around the world happily celebrating with their loved ones.

 I felt really lonely on that day.